processwire-recipes/Recipes/inline-critical-css.md

 Don't be afraid: There will be quite a bunch of stuff downloading and producing output.
 Just let the package manager do it's work and go get yourself a coffee (or a beer if you prefer) in the mean time.

 *Troubleshooting tip: If there is a message that says "missing package.json" just do a ``npm init`` and follow the on screen instructions.
-Retry the ``npm install[...]`` part afterwards.*
+Retry the ``npm install [...]`` part afterwards.*

 If everything went well you should be back in your console at some point.
 Now it's time for:

 <a name="setup"></a>
 ## Setting up the Grunt file

-Copy and paste the following Code to the ``Gruntfile.js`` inside your projects directory.
+Copy and paste the following Code to the ``Gruntfile.js`` inside your projects directory (at the root level).
 Don't forget to adjust the path settings to your needs as well as changing the url to the one of your project.
 If your website is smaller or bigger than 1200px you can of course adjust those settings, too.

 ```Javascript
 module.exports = function (grunt) {